 - Association of Certified Fraud Examiners – South African Chapter

 - Served as a director on the Board of the Ethics Institute

 - Served on the National Council of the Afrikaanse Handelsinstituut (AHI) for three years

 - Served on the South African National Anti-corruption Forum and the Anti-corruption Working Group of Business Unity South Africa for 10 years

 - Serves as director in the Futuneers B4I Empowerment (RF) (Pty) Ltd

-Janette practises in her own name and leads her business, ProEthics.
-As a micro enterprise, ProEthics is a level 4 contributor to BEE.
+Janette is the founding director of ProEthics (Pty) Ltd. As a micro enterprise, ProEthics is a level 4 contributor to BEE.

 Training of boards and executive leaders

 Janette has had the privilege to train boards of some of the most successful companies in South Africa.
 These include inter alia: